 The trail is considered easy and quite beautiful.
 You will wander through forest areas that often have foggy conditions giving it an air of mystery.

-This beach is similar to the first and second beaches, with sandy conditions and driftwood.
+This beach is similar to First and Second Beaches, with sandy conditions and driftwood.
 Forested landscapes and sea stakes can be seen.
 But that is not the highlight of the third beach.

 The reason to visit this beach is with the hope of seeing Strawberry Bay Falls.
-Once you reach the beach, you will head south about 0.5-miles (0.8 km) to get to the falls.
+Once you reach the beach, you will head south about 0.5-miles to get to the falls.

 The falls are visible as long as there has been some rain recently, but the best time to visit them is between November and May.
-During the drier summer months, there is a chance it could have dried up or may just be a trickle.
+During the drier summer months, there is a chance it could have dried up or may be just a small trickle.

 7. Ruby Beach

-The beach gets its name from the red-colored granules that can be found along the shore.
+The beach gets its name from the red-colored granules found along the shore.

 It also has a large section of pebble beach leading up to the sand, which is excellent for beach-combing.
 See if you can find any hidden objects in the rocks or race to see who can find the smoothest pebble in the shortest time.